Maria Dobroniega of Kiev

-Maria Dobroniega of Kiev (b. aft.
-1012 – d.
-13 December 1087), was a Kievan Rus' princess of the Rurikid dynasty and by marriage Duchess of Poland.
+Maria Dobroniega (after 1012 – 13 December 1087) was a princess of Kievan Rus', by marriage to Casimir I the Restorer she was titled Duchess of Poland.

 Life

 Family

-She was one of the younger children of Vladimir I, Grand Prince of Kiev.
+Maria was one of the younger children of Vladimir I, Grand Prince of Kiev.
 The identity of her mother is disputed among historians and web sources.

 Grand Prince Vladimir I had married seven times and had fathered many children, legitimate and illegitimate.
 Anna Porphyrogeneta, his sixth wife, is known to have predeceased Vladimir by four years.
 Chronicle Thietmar of Merseburg, writing from contemporary accounts, mentions that Bolesław I of Poland captured Vladimir I's widow during his raid on Kiev in 1018.
 The historians long had no clue as to identity of this wife.
 The emigre historian Nicholas Baumgarten, however, pointed to the controversial record of the Genealogia Welforum and the Historia Welforum Weingartensis that one daughter of Count Kuno von Oenningen (future Duke Konrad I of Swabia) by "filia Ottonis Magni imperatoris" (Otto the Great's daughter; possibly Rechlinda Otona [Regelindis], claimed by some as illegitimate daughter and by others legitimate, born from his first marriage with Edith of England) married "rex Rugorum" (King of Rus).
 He interpreted this evidence as pertaining to Vladimir I's last wife.
 This woman is a possible identity for Maria's mother.